vinodkumarhs1962/skinspire_V2/Project_docs/Front end Design and Development/Front end Approach and Design.md

 - Menu controller for dynamic generation
 - Base layout templates for consistent structure

-This approach will deliver a modern, responsive user interface for the SkinSpire Clinic system while maintaining good integration with your existing Flask backend.
+This approach will deliver a modern, responsive user interface for the Skinspire Clinic system while maintaining good integration with your existing Flask backend.